sumitkr2000/coursera-test/README.md

 # coursera-test
-This is a repository for coursera test.
+This is a repository for solution of assignment of coursera modules.